intel/neural-compressor/docs/source/add_new_data_type.md

 | Calibration Algorithm (`algorithm`)| `minmax`, `kl`| 	The calibration algorithm used for the new data type. `minmax` represents the minimum-maximum algorithm, `kl` represents the Kullback-Leibler divergence algorithm. |

-For example, let's add  4-bit quantization for `Conv2d` in the PyTorch backend.
+To add  4-bit quantization for `Conv2d` in the PyTorch backend.
 We can modify the `neural_compressor/adaptor/pytorch_cpu.yaml` as follows:

 ```diff
   ...